MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/array-expression/$objectToArray.md

 ---
-  title: $objectToArray (as Array Expression Operator) usage on Azure Cosmos DB for MongoDB vCore
+  title: $objectToArray (array expression operator) usage on Azure Cosmos DB for MongoDB vCore
   titleSuffix: Azure Cosmos DB for MongoDB vCore
-  description: Learn the syntax and see examples of how to use $objectToArray (as Array Expression) operator.
+  description: The $objectToArray operator is used to convert a document into an array of key-value pairs.
   author: sandeep-nair
   ms.author: sandnair
   ms.service: azure-cosmos-db
   ms.subservice: mongodb-vcore
-  ms.topic: how-to
+  ms.topic: reference
   ms.date: 09/02/2024
 ---